 - You are looking for the most budget-friendly accommodation.

-5. L’Ocean – Best Area to Stay in Rabat for Families
+5. L’Ocean, Where to Stay in Rabat for Families

 Quartier de l’Ocean west of Medina has an extensive coastal section with all the benefits that such a location provides.
 As a result, there are plenty of choices when it comes to accommodation.
 Those choices include quality hotels as well as apartments available for rent.

 The beach areas have been well developed as tourist numbers grew so families will find plenty for the kids to do, relaxing sea air, warm water, and lovely sand.
+This beach is a popular spot for surfing.
 Add the refreshment outlets and L’Ocean certainly deserves serious consideration.